 The units of measurement for the constant amount of force per unit of travel a compression or extension spring is able to exert, is measured in pounds of force per inch (lbf/in) or newtons per millimeter (N/mm).
 For torsion springs, the spring constant (torque) units are inch-pounds of torque per 360º (degrees) or inch-pounds of torque per degree; newtons per millimeter per 360º (degrees) or newtons per millimeter per degree in the metric system.

-Spring constant units in extension and compression springs offer a linear force.
+Spring constant units in extension and sspring constant offer a linear force.
 Spring constant k is the master of your compression or extension spring design.
 You must consider the load you will be applying on the spring and how much deflection or travel you expect from your spring under that load.
 The spring constant units for load are pounds of force (lbf) or newtons (N) in the metric system of measurement.
 Spring constant units for travel are inches (in) or millimeters (mm).
 The formulas and diagrams provided below will help you calculate your compression or extension spring’s constant.